Last week, one of our partners listed a property on the market for $1,099,900 in Miami’s Morningside neighborhood.

 3) Research Listings & Make an Offer

-The most common way home flippers purchase properties is through foreclosure.
+The most common way home flippers purchase properties is through foreclosure, whether it be reo bank owned or otherwise.
 There are many websites out there catering to foreclosure investors, a few of which can be found via the links below.

 When doing your research, it’s important to find homes that are in need of repair but don’t require massive overhauls like new roofing, plumbing, or wiring.
 If you can find a home where the garage door repair cost is low but the potential value of the home is high, that is the sort of property that you want to think about flipping.

 If you need help with research, showings, offers, or closings, our team is experienced in both investment properties and home flipping and is more than happy to schedule a quick call with you: email@example.com or (305) 921-0972.